datanav/docs/configuration.rst

 .. contents:: Table of Contents
+   :depth: 3

 General
 =======

-The Sesam Node is configured using *JSON* structures, either on disk or by posting to the *API* (see the API section).
-The main concepts to configure for a node is the external systems and the *flow* between them and the *Sesam Node*.
+The Sesam Node is configured using *JSON* structures, either on disk or by posting to the *API* (see the :doc:`API section <api>`).
+The main concepts to configure for a node is the systems and the :ref:`flow <flow_section>` between them and the *Sesam Node*.
 Also flows within the Sesam Node is configured the same way.

-The node configuration is a *JSON list* of *external system* configurations and *pipe* configurations describing the flows into, within and out of the Sesam Node from these external systems.
-These configuration entities are *JSON dictionaries* on the general form:
+The node configuration is a *JSON list* of system* and :ref:`pipe configurations <pipe_section>` describing the flows into, within and out of the Sesam Node from these systems.
+These configuration entities are *JSON objects* on the general form:

 ::

     [
         {
             "_id": "some-node-wide-unique-id"
+            "name": "Name of component",
             "type": "component-type:component-subtype",
             "some-property": "some value",
             ...
         },
         {
             "_id": "some-other-node-wide-unique-id"
+            "name": "Name of other component",
             "type": "component-type:component-subtype",
             "some-other-property": "some other value",
             ...
         },
         ...
     ]

+.. _flow_section:

 Flows
 =====

-A *flow* is a set of *pipes* describing the flow of data *entities* from an external system, between *datasets* inside the Sesam Node and finally out of the Sesam Node to a external system.
-At the sources of each individual pipe in such a flow, optional *transforms* can be specified that transforms the entities streaming from the source to a another form before arriving at the destination.
+A *flow* is a set of :ref:`pipes <pipe_section>` describing the stream of :doc:`entities <entitymodel>` from a source :ref:`system <system_section>`, between *datasets* inside the Sesam Node and finally out of the Sesam Node to a target system.
+At the :ref:`sources <source_section>` of each individual pipe in such a flow, optional :ref:`transforms <transform_section>` can be specified that transforms the entities streaming from the source to a another form before :ref:`arriving at the destination <sink_section>`.

-This transform is described using a domain specific language called *"DTL"* (see the DTL section for more detail).
+This transform is described using a domain specific language called Data Transform Language (*DTL*) (see the :doc:`DTL section <DTLReferenceGuide>` for more detail).
 The transformed entities can be entirely or partially constructed from entities from other datasets, like joins in *SQL select* statements, with the main difference that the result is persisted for each pipe in the flow.